shiuandai/Oldagram/README.md

 ## 1. - What I learned?

-Designing a hometown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
-The next sections are crucial for any web project.
+Designing a social media website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too which allows users to interact with the graphics.

-### 1.1 - Create the
+### 1.1 - Create the multi "Template string" using "For loop"

-* [ ] **HTML** is "HyperText Markup Language" It defines the meaning and structure of web content.
-The Web Designer should keep the structure simple and the similar content should be grouped together to make sure it can be read clearly.
+* [ ] **Template strings** are literals delimited with backtick (`) characters, allowing for **multi-line strings**, **string interpolation** with embedded expressions, and special constructs called **tagged templates**.
-	> ℹ️ [HTML] GET to know more about the definition. → [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML)
+	> ℹ️ [JS] GET to know more about "Template literals". → [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

-* [ ] **Be familiar with the HTML Tag**.
-* [ ] Before working on each website project, I can **build every template** with my own structure concept.
-Building the structure before everything else will facilitate my work afterward.

 ```html
 <div class="container">